Picaridin.info mosquito control

 For a budget-friendly alternative to electric and propane mosquito traps, take a look at the Springstar mosquito traps.
 Similar to those glass wasp traps, this clever invention uses a pheromone-scented bait pad to draw mosquitos inside the device, where they get trapped and drown.
 Best of all, the SpringStar traps are environmentally friendly - no electric cords, gas tanks or even batteries!

-A mosquito machine should be placed a good distance from where people are congregating (ideally, 35' or more), preferably upwind.
+A mosquito machine should be placed a good distance from where people are congregating and preferably upwind.
 Place mosquito traps on the perimeters of your yard, not in the middle of your activity area, and set them to run 24/7 or at least daily during peak insect activity times (dawn and dusk) at first.
-After several days they will have begun to kill off the existing colonies and you'll be well on your way to a mosquito-free yard!
+After a few days to weeks you'll notice a reduction in the mosquito population.

 One of the oldest mosquito repelling standbys, citronella candles and mosquito coils are fairly effective in their immediate area.
 They act by producing a scent which repels the mosquitos.
 Anything with a flame can be a fire hazard - take proper precautions!